 Older cats languish in shelters for years and most do not get adopted or worse, they are euthanized to make room for younger animals.
 Senior citizens are often living alone and depression is a major concern.
 Having a cat increases their activities, social interaction and is beneficial to their overall health.
-This program includes cats from Domestic Animals Services as well as cats from ALL other rescues in Collier County.
+Our program includes adoptable cats from Domestic Animals Services as well as cats from ALL other rescues in Collier County.
 Cats available for adoption that are over 7 years old may be adopted by a senior citizen over the age of 60 at no cost to the adopter.
 The adoption fee along with a $100 gift e-card from Petsmart for the cat is provided by For the Love of Cats.
-Our exclusive program has successfully re-homed over 200 senior cats since 2010.
+Our exclusive program has successfully re-homed over 180 senior cats since 2010.

 community adoption support

 An older family member dies and a senior cat comes to live with an active young family.
 This is surely the wrong environment for an older cat that is used to a quiet house and a couch all to itself.
 Or perhaps, your dad, who is highly allergic to cats, has to move in with you because of financial issues or further ill health.
-You must give us your loving pet.
+Your dad must give up your loving pet.
 These are all heartbreaking stories but we can help by listing these cats on our website adoption page and promoting them on our social media pages to help find a new home for these sweet kitties.
 We do everything to help all cats in need.

 community pet food pantry